Hygiene

 • Avoid electronic devices such as smartphones or laptops before bedtime, as the blue light can disrupt sleep patterns.
 Blue light even from phones that have a filter will disrupt your circadian rhythm by interfering with the body’s natural production of melatonin, the hormone that regulates your sleep-wake cycles.
 Cell phone use before bed can also delay your sleep onset, reduce your sleep duration, decrease the quality of your sleep, increase stress and anxiety, and impact your daytime functioning.

 • Practice relaxation techniques such as deep breathing, meditation, or gentle stretching to ease into sleep more easily.
+Every member should incorporate a stretching routine into their bedtime schedule!

 • Take a cold shower at night or end your hot shower with a couple of minutes of cold water to help signal and prepare your body for sleep.
 Cold water immersion activates the parasympathetic nervous system – your rest and digest side.
 This will induce a relaxation response and can help quiet the mind and prepare your body for restful sleep.
 Cold showers release endorphins, a neurotransmitter that acts as a natural painkiller and mood enhancer.
 This will promote feelings of well-being and relaxation making it easier to fall asleep.
 Research has shown that cold showers before bed improve sleep quality by promoting deeper and more restorative sleep.
 Lastly, cold showers improve circulation by constricting blood vessels initially before dilating upon rewarming.
 This enhances circulation and helps with the delivery of oxygen and nutrients throughout the body, getting a jumpstart on the recovery process that happens during sleep.

-Maintain Personal Hygiene:
+Maintain Personal Hygiene

 Shower daily to cleanse your body of sweat, dirt, and bacteria accumulated during rehearsals.